Esthernjoki/delani-studio/README.md

-${1:DELANI STUDIO} This project is a static website for that shows details about the services it offers, has information about the studio, a portfolio section and a form that enables users to send their messages and concern to Delani studios.
+${1:DELANI STUDIO} This project is a static website for that shows details about the DELANI STUDIO services it offers, has information about the studio, a portfolio section and a form that enables users to send their messages and concern to Delani studios.

 Author Name :esther mwangi Github link https://github.com/Esthernjoki